8.0 Telephone 8.0 Telephone

 e) In Scotland this MUST* also contain the full name and charity number.

-f) Where donors’ details are stored, fundraisers MUST* ensure compliance with the requirements of the Data Protection Act 1998.
+f) Where donors’ details are stored, fundraisers MUST*ensure compliance with the requirements of data protection law.

-There is more information about telephone fundraising in the Institute of Fundrasing’s Telephone Fundraising guidance
+There is more information about telephone fundraising in the Institute of Fundraising’s Telephone Fundraising guidance